-International Marketing is a program that develops your ability to address contemporary marketing challenges.
-Issues such as digitalization, globalization and the rapid rate of change highlight the importance of an international setting and make renewal a central theme.
+International Marketing is a programme that develops your ability to address contemporary marketing challenges.
+Issues such as digitalisation, globalisation and the rapid rate of change highlight the importance of an international setting and make renewal a central theme.

-This program, with its international setting and focus on renewal, is a great choice for those wanting to better understand and meet the international marketing needs of current and future organizations.
-The program emphasizes practice through course activities with corporate interaction combined with theoretical depth.
+This programme, with its international setting and focus on renewal, is a great choice for those wanting to better understand and meet the international marketing needs of current and future organisations.
+The programme emphasizes practice through course activities with corporate interaction combined with theoretical depth.

-Courses focus on consumer behavior, market research, marketing communications, international marketing and export, and globalization of economic activity.
+Courses focus on consumer behaviour, market research, marketing communications, international marketing and export, and globalisation of economic activity.
 The course contents mirror contemporary research and the situation companies experience right now.

-All courses in the program are given in English.
-The program is open to students from around the world, and courses have a diverse international participation of students.
+All courses in the programme are given in English.
+The programme is open to students from around the world, and courses have a diverse international participation of students.
 This international atmosphere contributes to a broad perspective of the issues discussed in class.

-The program prepares you for an executive career in marketing taking on positions such as marketing manager, export manager/consultant, or international account manager.
-The program also prepares students for doctoral research education.
+The programme prepares you for an executive career in marketing taking on positions such as marketing manager, export manager/consultant, or international account manager.
+The programme also prepares students for doctoral research education.

 NB Preliminary list of courses